johnalison/obsidian-notes/Journal/9 January 2025 Thursday.md

 - Coping files to EOS
 	- `py filesToLxplus.py `
 - Failed...files there but cant be read on gitlab...pinged AE
-- Had to explicity give alejandro access to the tmpFiles directory via CERNBOX
+- Had to explicitly give alejandro access to the tmpFiles directory via CERNBOX
 - that worked! ... merged!
 - Need to add cutflow